WINTERANDREA/blockchain-developer-bootcamp-final-project/README.md

 Create a Physically-Redeemable marketplace for wines

 ## Description
- Luxury Wine NFT Marketplace based on openZeppelin ERC721 contract.
+ Luxury Wine NFT Marketplace is based on openZeppelin ERC721 contracts.
- The goal of the project is allow winery to publish unique wine collection selling the bottle as a physical-digital asset.
+ The goal of the project is allow winery to mint wine associated to real bottle and sell it as physical-digital assets.
+ Marketplace Users can:
+ - buy
+ - sell
- Marketplace users can buy the bottle, set on sale and price.
+ - set on sale / not on sale status
- The marketplace will have a key features that allow nft owner to redeem the bottle asking the winery to ship it(still figuring out which will be the best method to handle it within the smart contract/backend).
+ - set new price

- At the moment the minting process is not automated that means Winery needs to upload nft image on IPFS (easily through pinata service) and mint manually one by one.
+ At the moment the minting process is not automated that means Winery needs to upload nft image on IPFS (ex. through pinata service) and mint manually one by one.
 In the future the entire process will be automated.
+ Default uri for testing: https://gateway.pinata.cloud/ipfs/QmZUn1TJScL9m51fyqm1Pnx6HtCNTci2v3FvukuSSfshYM/

+ In the next future will be integrated the possiblity to redeem the bottle asking to the winery to ship at specific address (after authentication).

-## Requirements
+## Project Requirements
 Winery (contract owner) can mint nft.
 User can't mint nft.
 User can buy the nft.